What's a placement? A Guide for Students

 Do you want to move to a new city?

-Do you want to try a new section of the industry you’re studying in?
+Do you want to try a new section of the sector you’re studying in?

 Do you want to try a completely different industry?

-Is there a company you’re interested in working in?
+Is there a specific company you’re interested in working for?

 Use the right job boards

-FIND A PLACEMENTSpeak to your university careers service
+FIND A PLACEMENTSpeak to your university's careers service

 Don’t neglect the careers advisors!
 They are an integral part of the job hunt and often know about placements all over the country, even some that might not be advertised yet 😉.